stanwood/Stanwood_Core_iOS/README.md

 ## Release Notes

+### 0.1.9

+- Fixing `Loadable` non-static function

 ### 0.1.8

-- Fixing number of rows in section in `AbstractTableDataSource`
+- Fixing number of rows in section in `Stanwood.AbstractTableDataSource`

 ### 0.1.7